shrapk2/hashicorp-vault-pki-issuer/README.md

                         webservers-v1
   --debug, -d           Enable debugging.
 Writes output to console and
                         .results file
+  --combo               Simply generate the <cn_value>-combo.pem certificate.
+                        No other certificates will be created.
+  --force, -f           Skip certificate validation and directly issue the
+                        certificate.
   --version, -v         show program's version number and exit

 ## Current defaults without arguments: